pluggemi/roon-web-controller/README.md

 Accessibility

-- added dynamic alt text for album cover
-- added names and aria labels to buttons
+- corrected name and aria label for one of the zone list buttons
-- added aria disabled status to buttons

 See the [CHANGELOG.md](CHANGELOG.md) for complete list of changes